 For Mary, who had fewer ties and far less stability than Abraham, the life change meant struggling to conquer the demon of lust that had driven and often overpowered her for so many years.
 She would have no human companions to help her, and she too would be in a new and unfamiliar place.
 She and Abraham both had to trust God completely.

 One thing differentiates Abraham's experience from Mary's.
 He was constantly talking to people, sometimes to explain himself, sometimes to get himself out of bad situations, and sometimes to keep peace.
 Whether telling his wife Sarah to pose as his sister or giving his nephew Lot first choice of grazing land, Abraham's life was, and had to be, inundated with words and encounters.

 For Mary, there were no words of conversation, and until the monk Zossimus found her there were no encounters.
 Instead there was silence, the profound silence of the desert.
-Another reading for this day gives us an idea of the value of silence: "In all toil there is profit, but mere talk tends only to want" (Proverbs 14: 23).
+Proverbs 14: 23 gives us an idea of the value of silence: "In all toil there is profit, but mere talk tends only to want."
 Mary's toil led to immense spiritual profit.
 The absence of "mere talk" was a necessary part of her effort, and her victory.